jvm-profiling-tools/ap-loader/README.md

     deploy            deploy the wrappers for the given release, i.e., use "mvn deploy" clear             clear the ap-releases and target folders for a fresh start

-Environment variables:
-    JAVA_VERSIONS  comma-separated list of Java versions to test with (in the form of sdkman! version names, e.g. 17.0.1-sapmchn)
 ```

 License